SeanMcP/nodify-string/README.md

 ### Use with Marked.js

-Import both `nodify-string` and Marked.js.
+Add both `nodify-string` and Marked.js to your document.
 Then go through the same process with the output from the `marked` function.

 ```html
 <!-- index.html -->